pvasek/kudu-wiki/Diagnostic-Log-Stream.md

   `$ curl <kudu-service-url>/settings -X POST -H "Content-Type: Application/json" -d "{'trace_level':'4'}"`

-* get kudu trace_level to Verbose.
+* get kudu trace_level.

   `$ curl <kudu-service-url>/settings/trace_level`

+TBD: setting and getting application trace_level.

 ## Lifetime /logstream

 By simply connecting to <kudu-service-url>/logstream, you will be able to get the live streaming of traces.
 The /logstream watches all the files changes under /LogFiles and its sub folders.
 To scope the live traces to certain providers/folders, you may additional specify the path.